strapi/documentation/docusaurus/docs/dev-docs/deployment/digitalocean.md

   sudo systemctl status webhook
   ```

-- **Optional:** Test your webhook [here](https://www.digitalocean.com/community/tutorials/how-to-use-node-js-and-github-webhooks-to-keep-remote-projects-in-sync#step-4-testing-the-webhook) or push to the repo and check recent deliveries there.
+- **Optional:** Test your webhook as shown [here](https://www.digitalocean.com/community/tutorials/how-to-use-node-js-and-github-webhooks-to-keep-remote-projects-in-sync#step-4-testing-the-webhook) except using the `node webhook.js` command since `nodejs` is depreciated.
+Sometimes GitHub will show a successful recent delivery even if there is an authentication failure.
+So the most reliable way is to push code changes to the GitHub repo and then run `sudo systemctl status webhook` again to see if the latest commit SHA has been registered.

 ### Further steps to take

 - To **install SSL**, you will need to [install and run Certbot](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-22-04) by Let's Encrypt.
 - Set-up [Nginx with HTTP/2 Support](https://www.digitalocean.com/community/tutorials/how-to-set-up-nginx-with-http-2-support-on-ubuntu-22-04) for Ubuntu 22.04.

-Your `Strapi` project has been installed on a **DigitalOcean Droplet** using **Ubuntu 22.04**.
+Your **Strapi** project has been installed on a **DigitalOcean Droplet** using **Ubuntu 22.04**.